 And here are the results: Any pup who embodies the qualities of the mellow Basset Hound or super-friendly Golden Retriever would make a superb First Dog.
 The best fit though, not surprisingly, is a pooch with a Labrador Retriever‘s sunny, anything goes disposition and laid-back attitude.

 And getting a Lab, or Lab Mix, isn’t a bad political tactic either.
-For a whopping 27 consecutive years, the Lab continues to be the country’s most popular dog, according to the American Kennel Club.
+For almost a whopping three decades, the Lab continues to be the country’s most popular dog, according to the American Kennel Club.